tomcam/least-github-pages/docs/github-pages-create-readme.md

 # Edit the main GitHub Pages README file in /docs/README.md

-The first thing needed is to create a file named specifically `README.md` capitalized exactly as shown, and if you're using GitHub Pages, you should put it in a directory named `/docs`.
+The first thing needed is to create a file named specifically `README.md` capitalized exactly as shown, and place it in a directory named `/docs`.
 Sites like the one you're creating with GitHub Pages often accompany code for a software project and `/docs` is the logical location.

-More important, Jekyll expects your text to be in that directory as well.
+The root file `/README.md` is meant for code.

-GitHub pages sites use directory structures.
-Each subdirectory with pages you want published must contain a README.md file, which will be silently converted to `index.html` files.
+More important, Jekyll expects your text to start in the `/docs/README.md` location.

 * Under **Quick setup — if you’ve done this kind of thing before** it says `Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore`.